mocnik-science/measures-rest-oshdb-app/backend/docs/publicRepository.md

 # Public repository

 The *OSM Measure Repository* is a place to (1) test and develop new measures (these will be private) and to (2) publish measures for making sense of them and their relations in a more holistic way.
-You (and all other scientists) can easily access the publich measures here:
+You (and all other scientists) can easily access the public measures here:

-<div style="text-align: center; margin: 30px 0;">[http://osm-measure.geog.uni-heidelberg.de](http://osm-measure.geog.uni-heidelberg.de)</div>
+<div style="text-align: center; margin: 30px 0;">http://osm-measure.geog.uni-heidelberg.de</div>

 | State   | access          | can refer to | can be referred to | modify          | delete |
 | ------- |:---------------:|:------------:|:------------------:|:---------------:|:------:|